Collect while you connect: WPD offers trading cards to get to know the community

 “I just said let’s get rid of them and send them off to kids,” said Parker Frederking.

-“It bridges that gap between all community members and it really gives you a reason to have an interaction and have a conversation,” said WPD Public Information Officer Paul Cruz.
+“It bridges that gap between all community members, and it really gives you a reason to have an interaction and have a conversation,” said Paul Cruz, Wichita Police Department public information officer.

 Officer Paul Cruz said it’s a way for the WPD to interact with the community and build relationships through a fun activity.